This post is also available in: فارسی (Persian)

 - Mohammad Hossein Zolfaqari – an importer of iron ore and owner of several ISP companies including Sabanet, Helma Gostar Talash,1 and Parvaresh Dadeha (DP), a network security and information technology firm.

 - Mohsen Chiniforoushan – a trustee of this bonyad.
-Chiniforoushan is Mahmoud Lolachian’s son-in-law and Meysam Khamanei’s brother-in-law.
+Chiniforoushan is Mahmoud Lolachian’s son-in-law and Meysam Khamenei’s brother-in-law.

 This institution is related to the Islamic Coalition Party and operates a series of schools in Tehran Province.
 Rafiqdoust is its vice chairman and his nephew Reza Rafiqdoust is a board member.
 Other notable board members and trustees include Asadollah Badamchian (secretary general of the Islamic Coalition Party and former MP), Mohammad Ali Amani Hamadani (former Evin Prison warden), and Seyyed Ali Yazdikhah (current MP for Tehran).